Genivia/ugrep/README.md

 decompressors such as `gunzip`, `unxz`, `unlzma` that can decompress files to standard output.
 However, option `-z` is faster to search compressed files.

+**Warning:** option `--format` should not be used with utilities that modify files.
+Otherwise searches may be unpredicatable.
+In the worst case files may be lost, for example when the specified utility modifies or deletes the file passed as option `%`.

 To recursively search files including PDF files in the working directory without recursing into subdirectories, for `drink me` using the `pdftotext` filter to convert PDF to text: